 Lead Faculty, Practicum in International Relations

 Stephanie Fischer is an executive in residence at SIS.
 In the past, she has directed the Advisory Board Foundation’s child protection project in the Philippines, and she has led Cummins Inc.’s corporate social responsibility efforts in Mexico.

 Tazreena Sajjad’s areas of expertise include transitional justice, refugees, forced displacement, post-conflict governance, gender and conflict, and social movements in South Asia.
 Prior to joining SIS, Dr. Sajjad worked in the Afghanistan program at Global Rights in Afghanistan and in the South Asia program at the National Democratic Institute (NDI).

 Lead Faculty, U.S. Foreign Policy and National Security

 Gordon Adams is a widely respected expert and author on defense and national security policy, the defense policy process, and national security budgets.
 He is consulted extensively by the nation’s media for comment on U.S. national security policy.

 Staying Connected to Washington, D.C.

 Attending a school that is based in Washington, D.C., offers a wealth of opportunity for international affairs and global policy professionals.
-Through our required residencies and other optional visits to campus, you’ll be able to network with professionals in your field and get advice from professors on how to gain introductions at your desired places of employment.
+Through our required immersions and other optional visits to campus, you’ll be able to network with professionals in your field and get advice from professors on how to gain introductions at your desired places of employment.

-Studying On Campus
+Studying on Campus

-If you live close to American University’s campus but are earning your degree as an online student, you have the option to take up to a quarter of your courses in-person.
+If you live close to American University’s campus but are earning your degree as an online student, you have the option to take up to a quarter of your courses in person.
 If the full-time on-campus program works better for your schedule, you can explore those degree options here: